sandoche/Detoxify-app/README.md

 This project is [Apache 2.0](/LICENSE) licensed.

 ## Todo
-- [ ] Update documentation (use a generator) and add a deploy to heroku feature
-- [ ] Set up domain name
 - [ ] Create gif
 - [ ] Add tutorial to install in iOS
 - [ ] Add links to Github and donations